 Kaluga Fusion Amber Caviar

 This richly amber-colored roe comes from a hybrid of the Kaluga sturgeon (Huso dauricus) and the Amur sturgeon (Acipenser schrenkii), distinguished by its large, firm individual fish eggs and its full and mellow buttery taste.

 The traditional rich, creamy, and nutty flavor of the most beloved caviar is concentrated in the large, juicy, and firm beads of our Kaluga Fusion Gold, whose color ranges from a pale umber to a warm, rich brown.

 Kaluga Fusion Black Caviar

-It is harvested from the farm-raised hybrid of Kaluga fish (Huso Dauricus ) and Schrenckii Sturgeon (Acipenser Schrencki).
-This species is pretty big and as a result, it has large beads with a pearlescent envelope that range in color from light gray to pale black.
-The flavor of this cross-breed of Kaluga and Schrencki is absolutely fantastic — buttery, creamy, and nutty with an addition of the special burst of the sea valued so high by the gourmets nd connoisseurs.
+This caviar is harvested from a farm-raised hybrid of Kaluga (Huso dauricus) and the Amur sturgeon (Acipenser schrenckii), a sizeable breed that produces large beads with a pearlescent envelope ranging in color from light gray to nearly black.
+The flavor of this cross-breed is outstanding: buttery, creamy, and nutty, with the clean breath of the sea so highly valued by gourmets.

-Because of its close relationship with Beluga and a similar way of life, the Kaluga caviar and Kaluga fusion caviar are considered to be the closest substitute for the Beluga caviar.
-As Beluga caviar is impossible to import to the U.S. after the ban of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2006, we are really proud to offer you these three kinds of this nature's precious Kaluga caviar at our Marky's Gourmet Store!
+Because of its close relationship with Beluga and similar life cycle, Kaluga and Kaluga fusion caviar are recommended as a substitute for – and have a price comparable to – Beluga, which can no longer be imported into the US following the 2006 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) ban.
+Marky’s is proud to offer you this top quality alternative in three tempting varieties at our Gourmet Store.